sebastienros/jint/README.md

     jint> log('Hello World !');
     => "Hello World !"

+When allowing the CLR, you can optionnally pass custom assemblies to load types from.

+    var engine = new Engine(cfg => cfg
+        .AllowClr(typeof(Bar).Assembly)
+    )

-Loading custom assemblies dynamically can be done by using standard reflection `System.Reflection.Assembly.Load`.
-You will also need to assign local namespace the same way `System` does it for you, by using `importNamespace`:
+and then to assign local namespaces the same way `System` does it for you, use `importNamespace`

     var Foo = importNamespace('Foo');
     var bar = new Foo.Bar();